atimpone/aws-foundation-journey/README.md

 Content in this repository is in a preliminary draft form and should not be used for formal build outs of AWS environments unless an AWS specialist is working with you.

 The documentation is currently undergoing rapid changes as it is reviewed and tested.
-If you'd like to contribute via feedback, bug fixes, and/or enhancements, see [CONTRIBUTING](CONTRIBUTING.md).
+If you'd like to contribute via feedback, bug fixes, and/or enhancements, see [How to Contribute](CONTRIBUTING.md).

 ---